Introduction goes here

 1.

-See the related entry:entry 29
+See the related entry: entry 29

 52

-Same as above.
-Concerning the sums of money paid at the order of the seneschal.
+Same as above Concerning the sums of money paid at the order of the seneschal.

-Order to Niccolò Usodimare, constable of Bordeaux Usus Maris to make payment in ceasing all excuse of the sums of money that Oliver de Ingham, seneschal of the duchy asked him to pay the expedition of the king's business in the duchy, and he will have due allowance of these sums in his account [to present] to the king's Exchequer.
+Order to Usus Maris Niccolò Usodimare, constable of Bordeaux to make payment in ceasing all excuse of the sums of money that Oliver de Ingham, seneschal of the duchy asked him to pay the expedition of the king's business in the duchy, and he will have due allowance of these sums in his account to present to the king's exchequer .

 By C.